aazard/Tiny-USB-Office-2021--Enhanced-for-XP/README.txt

 Details:

-Tiny USB Office 2021: Enhanced for XP, is intended to extend, improve and update the former Tiny USB Office from 2008, to a “full featured” while retaining the “Fully Portable” package, using a combination of “Small is beautiful” and “Plus the kitchen sink” design philosophies; that being to attempt to be as inclusive as possible, while being respectful to disk space and resource use.
+Tiny USB Office 2021: Enhanced for XP, is a set of "suites" intended to extend, improve and update the former Tiny USB Office from 2008, to a “full featured” while retaining the “Fully Portable” package, using a combination of “Small is beautiful” and “Plus the kitchen sink” design philosophies; that being to attempt to be as inclusive as possible, while being respectful to disk space and resource use.